Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Characterization of the Reference Materials

-$K_0$ is negative, as this stiffness compensates for the extra stiffness introduced by the fractional-order element.
+The corresponding model parameters for the memory foam were determined as: $K_0~=~-2.89$~N/mm, $K_1 = 5.70$~N/mm, $B_1~=~5.89$~N$\cdot$s$^{\alpha}$/mm, and $\alpha = 0.203$.
+Here, $K_0$ is negative, as this stiffness compensates for the extra stiffness introduced by the fractional-order element.
 The identified model parameters result in a passive model, indicating a realistic representation of the physical viscoelastic material.

-In Section~\ref{Experiments}, these identified parameters were used for comparisons with the parameters characterized by the active learning and aggregation framework, as part of the human subject study.
+The passivity of the sampled-data system with the discrete-time FO-SLS model under short-memory discretization is validated both numerically and analytically, according to the bounds established in~\cite{Gemalmaz2026}.